dreamineering/business-administration/docs/growth/README.md

 ## Coaching

-[MBA Mondays](https://mba-mondays-illustrated.com/) by noted venture capitalist Fred Wilson is a great way to learn some of the fundamentals of growing a successful business.
+[MBA Mondays](https://mba-mondays-illustrated.com/) by noted venture capitalist Fred Wilson is a great way to learn the fundamentals of growing a successful business.

 If you need guidance steering your decision making here is a list of business professionals that you can talk to about following the right track.